prateepgedupudi/prateepgedupudi.github.io/README.md

 You can run `jekyll serve --watch` and `grunt watch` at the same time to watch for changes and then build them all at once.

 ## Support

-Visit Clean Blog's template overview page on Start Bootstrap at http://startbootstrap.com/template-overviews/clean-blog/ and leave a comment, email feedback@startbootstrap.com, or open an issue here on GitHub for support.